static-frame/static-frame/doc/source/articles/uhoc.rst

 All three containers provide identical interfaces for reading from, and writing to, the multi-table storage formats mentioned above (SQLite, HDF5, XLSX, or zipped archives of Parquet, NPZ, pickle, or delimited text files).
 This uniformity permits reusing the same data store in different contexts.

 These tools evolved from the context of my work: processing financial data and modelling investment systems.
-There, data sets are naturally partitioned by date or characteristic.
+There, datasets are naturally partitioned by date or characteristic.
 For historical simulations, the data needed can be large.
 The ``Bus``, ``Batch``, ``Quilt``, and ``Yarn`` have provided convenient and efficient tools in this domain.
 Out-of-core solutions like Vaex and Dask offer related approaches to dealing with large collections of data, though with different tradeoffs.

 While these containers are implemented in StaticFrame, the abstractions are useful for application in any DataFrame or table-processing library.
 StaticFrame calls a DataFrame simply a "Frame," and that convention will be used herein.
 StaticFrame is imported with the following convention: